University of Kentucky Data & Information Overview

 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-According to College Factual's 2022 analysis, UK is ranked #543 out of 2,576 schools in the nation that were analyzed for overall quality.
+According to College Factual's 2023 analysis, UK is ranked #250 out of 2,241 schools in the nation that were analyzed for overall quality.
+This puts it in the top 15% of all schools in the nation.
+This is an improvement over the previous year, when UK held the #543 spot on the Best Overall Colleges list.

 UK also holds the #1 spot on the Best Colleges in Kentucky ranking.